 Richard Schloss was born in 1953 in Fort Worth Texas but worked and showed in Santa Barbara since 1972.
 He completed a Master of Fine Arts in Painting at UCSB in 1979 and a BA in Italian in 1981.

-Today he lives in Napa, California with his wife, Julie and has a 29 year old son in Idaho, a 20 year old daughter at university in Manchester, England and two grandchildren.
+Today he lives in Santa Barbara, California with his wife, Julie, a 20 year old daughter at university in Manchester, England a 30 year old son in Idaho, and two grandchildren.